gabrrodriguez/tiktok_demo/readme.md

     <img width="350" alt="image" src="https://github.com/gabrrodriguez/tiktok_demo/assets/126508932/4a913a2f-44a9-4173-bfb6-3253434f96b7">
 </p>

 8. In the lambda function we will be implementing 3 files: 1. index.mjs 2. file-processing-service.js & 3. util.js.
 Create files and update file content according to the screen shots below.
+The code is provided below or the files are provided in the directory structure under `lambdaFunction`.

 #### index.mjs file